-Both the DNA-binding and ligand-binding domains of the AR are highly evolutionary conserved, whereas the transactivation domain show more divergence which may affect AR-mediated gene regulation across species (Davey & Grossmann, 2016).
-Despite certain inter-species differences, AR function mediated through gene expression is highly conserved, with mutations studies from both humans and rodents showing strong correlation for AR-dependent development and function (Walters et al, 2010).
+Both the DNA-binding and ligand-binding domains of the AR are highly evolutionary conserved, whereas the transactivation domain show more divergence which may affect AR-mediated gene regulation across species ([Davey & Grossmann, 2016](#)).
+Despite certain inter-species differences, AR function mediated through gene expression is highly conserved, with mutations studies from both humans and rodents showing strong correlation for AR-dependent development and function ([Walters et al. 2010](#)).
+Likewise in fish, androgens are important for development of sexual characteristics (Ogino et al., 2014, 2023).
+One difference that must be mentioned is that in teleost fish, 11-ketotestosterone is the main androgen in addition to testosterone and DHT and that most teleosts have two ar orthologs, ara and arb, with arb functioning in a similar manner to the AR in other vertebrates (Ogino et al., 2023).

-This KE is applicable for both sexes, across developmental stages into adulthood, in numerous cells and tissues and across taxa
+This KE is applicable for both sexes, across developmental stages into adulthood, in numerous cells and tissues and across vertebrate taxa

+Key Event Description

-Key Event DescriptionThe androgen receptor (AR) and its function
+The androgen receptor (AR) and its function